Cholesterol and Your Child

 High-density lipoproteins (HDL) are often called “good” cholesterol.
 They remove cholesterol from the blood.
 A healthy level of HDL may help protect against heart disease.
 Exercise can increase the amount of HDL cholesterol the body produces.
 Avoiding trans fats and following a healthy diet also can increase HDL levels.

-If a person’s total cholesterol level is high because of a high LDL (“bad” cholesterol) level, the risk for heart disease or stroke is higher.
-But if a person’s total cholesterol level is high because of a high HDL (“good” cholesterol) level, the risk probably is not increased.
+Sometimes cholesterol levels are high because of a high LDL (“bad” cholesterol) level.
+This increases the risk for heart disease or stroke.
+Other times, cholesterol levels are high because of a high HDL (“good” cholesterol) level.
+This does not increase the risk for heart disease or stroke.

 Should my child be tested for high cholesterol levels?

-Most children do not need to be tested for high cholesterol unless there is a family history of high cholesterol or the child or teen has diabetes.
+Most children do not need to be tested for high cholesterol.
+Your child may be tested if there is a family history of high cholesterol.
+Your healthcare provider may also recommend testing if your child or teen has diabetes.

 What causes high cholesterol levels in children?